elenamarinaki/prime-tables/README.md

 ## TESTING 🧪

+- Many bugs were corrected during the implementation process, either by being obvious, or by using a `console.log()` wherever appropriate.
+  - One of these instances was what would happen given any other input, except for a positive integer greater than 1.
 - For the testing, I created a _test-helpers.js_ which has a couple of functions that test regular equality or equality between two arrays, since those are reference objects.
 It also includes the the declaration of the test function itself. ⚖️
 - In the files _test.js_ I am testing the functions of the file _script.js_ for various inputs, trying to make the test functions pass and fail. 🗝